Best Steps To Grow Cauliflower In Containers

 Make sure that every square foot of surface area at the base of the container has at least one drainage hole that is 1/2 inch in diameter.

-If you are not using a new container, it is always a good idea to sanitize it by wiping it off with a 1:10 mixture of bleach and water.
+If you are not using a new container, sanitizing it by wiping it off with a 1:10 mixture of bleach and water is always a good idea.

 You won't be disappointed if your seedlings become ill due to a hidden infection.
 If you have trouble keeping up with your watering schedule, you might want to consider one with a self-watering system.